sommaalessandra/IntelliFlowTwin/README.md

   The modules involved in FlowTwin are as follows:

 1. **City Emulator (Mobility Virtual Environment)**: This module was introduced because direct access to Bologna's real infrastructure is not feasible.
-As a result, BoMoDT incorporates an emulator of Bologna's traffic data streams capable of executing control commands for adaptive traffic light management.
-As a result, BoMoDT incorporates an emulator to ensure the presence of a continuously running physical counterpart in a Digital Twin context.
+As a result, FlowTwin incorporates a city emulator to ensure the presence of a continuously running physical counterpart in a Digital Twin context.
 Further details at [*BOLOGNA MVENV README*](https://github.com/sommaalessandra/IntelliFlowTwin/tree/main/mobilityvenv)

 2. **FIWARE** [**Orion-LD Context Broker**](https://github.com/FIWARE/context.Orion-LD): This is the mandatory